arunm8489/Amazon_Fine_Food_Reviews-sentiment_analysis/README.md

 **Usage**

-note: After cloning the repository if you donot need the notebooks, you are free to delete Notebook folder.

-First install the requirements
+1. First install the requirements

 > !pip install -r requirements.txt

-Download the weights from <a href='https://drive.google.com/drive/folders/13QNhlb-HA_3Mn42yGdQSYBDVCdZ7316S?usp=sharing'>drive</a>
+2. Download the weights from <a href='https://drive.google.com/drive/folders/13QNhlb-HA_3Mn42yGdQSYBDVCdZ7316S?usp=sharing'>drive</a> and move the contents to 'weights' folder.

-Start our applicaion by running
+3. Start our applicaion by running

 > python app.py

+note:
+After cloning the repository if you donot need the notebooks, you are free to delete Notebook folder.
+You can also test our application using tmp.py

+> python tmp.py